stevegt/cc-guide/README.md

 ### Bootstrapping: Participating Asynchronously

+Allowing for independent asynchronous work outside of mobbing sessions is important to encourage creativity and progress.
 While we're bootstrapping, we will use github for async work.
-This
-includes:
+This includes:

 - Creating issues for discussion and tracking work
 - Creating pull requests for code review and merging